All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why does deep sleep matter more than total sleep for GH?

 Exercise can significantly mitigate GH decline but may not fully restore youthful levels in all individuals.
 The acute GH response to exercise remains intact with age (though the amplitude may decrease), and chronic exercise improves body composition and insulin sensitivity, both of which support GH production.
-However, the age-related increase in somatostatin tone and decrease in GHRH sensitivity set a ceiling on what lifestyle alone can achieve.
+But the age-related increase in somatostatin tone and decrease in GHRH sensitivity set a ceiling on what lifestyle alone can achieve.
 For some individuals, GH secretagogue peptides are needed to overcome these upstream regulatory changes.

 What is the difference between IGF-1 and GH as a blood test?